Middlewares

 14

-::: warn Only Express/Koa middlewares can be added on $beforeInit, $onInit and $afterInit hooks.
+::: warn Only Express/Koa middlewares can be added to $beforeInit, $onInit and $afterInit hooks.
 At this step the PlatformContext is not available.
 Injectable Ts.ED middleware won't work as expected.
 To add Ts.ED middleware, use the $beforeRoutesInit hook (it's the default hook value) or leave the hook property empty. :::

 # Endpoint middleware

-Endpoint middleware is not really different from global middleware, but its goal is to handle a request before or after endpoint.
+Endpoint middleware is not really different from global middleware, but its goal is to handle a request before or after an endpoint.
 It knows which endpoint is executed by using the EndpointInfo decorator.

 import {UseBefore} from "@tsed/platform-middlewares";